WebHare/runkit/DEVELOPERS.md

 - `local/` - root of configuration data
   - `<server>.borg` - credentials and locations for borg backups (MAY BE DEPRECATED for consistency)
   - `local/state/<server>/` - state for the specific server (PARTIALLY DEPRECATED, stay tuned)

+V2:

+runkit builds up a configuration data structure in `$WHRUNKIT_DATAROOT`. every server gets a directory here, and runkit local settings are stored in `$WHRUNKIT_DATAROOT/_settings/`

 - `<server>/` - configuration and state for an server
   - `dataroot` - contains path to this server's data
   - `baseport` - port number
   - `opensearch-bindhost` - IP address to set as WEBHARE_OPENSEARCH_BINDHOST
   - `environment.sh` - if present and executable, this will be sourced just before executing the command.
 Use this to setup eg. `export WEBHARE_CI=1`
   - `startup.sh` - if present and executable, this will be setup as the WEBHARE_POSTSTARTSCRIPT
+- `_settings/`
+  - getborgsettings.sh - a script to override how borg-related scripts lookup containers